If a parent does not pay

-The Child Maintenance Service and the CSA will take action if child maintenance is not paid.
+The Child Maintenance Service will take action if child maintenance is not paid.

-When a payment is missed, the service you’re using will contact the ‘paying’ parent to:
+When a payment is missed, the paying parent will be contacted to:

 - find out why they have not paid

 - arrange for them to pay what they owe

 - warn them about action that might be taken if they do not pay